Best Things to do in Charleston, South Carolina in 2023

 The Firefly Distillery is more than just a place to sample liquor – it’s a full-blown music venue with a huge outdoor area.
 So, bring some friends, grab a cocktail, and settle in for an unforgettable night of music and spirits under the stars.

-Where to Stay in Charleston, South Carolina
+Where to Stay in Charleston, SC

 Hyatt Place Charleston Historic District: The Hyatt Place Charleston Historic District is a great option for mid-range budget-conscious travelers.
 This hotel features modern and comfortable rooms with amenities such as a fitness center, outdoor pool, and free breakfast.
 It is also conveniently located within walking distance to many of Charleston’s top attractions.